Website

 • how to link claims to evidence;

-• the appropriate patterns and uses for persuasive messages (direct-request, problem-solving);
+• the appropriate patterns and uses for persuasive messages (direct-request,

 • the use of directed-subject lines in memos making a request;

-• how to create persuasive memos suitable for a specific audience and purpose;
+• how to create persuasive memos suitable for a specific audience

 • how to organize memos and paragraphs using coherence principles.